charmarr/charmarr-meta/adr/storage/adr-002-charmarr-storage-charm.md

 **Related ADRs:**
 - [ADR-001: Shared PVC Architecture](adr-001-shared-pvc-architecture.md) - Establishes the need for a shared PVC
-- [ADR-003: Storage Backends](adr-003-storage-backends.md) - Defines backend-specific management logic
-- [ADR-004: PVC Patching in Arr Charms](adr-004-pvc-patching-in-arr-charms.md) - Defines how consuming charms receive and use PVC information
+- [ADR-003: PVC Patching in Arr Charms](adr-003-pvc-patching-in-arr-charms.md) - Defines how consuming charms receive and use PVC information

 ## Context and Problem Statement